Tecktron/docker-python-waitress/README.md

 Docker container to run a WSGI Python app using [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/index.html).
-Images support python 3.6+ and are based on the official `python:slim` containers.
+Images support python 3.6+ and are based on the [official python containers]().
+The `-slim` versions are based on the similarly named python versions.

 [Pull from Docker Hub](https://hub.docker.com/r/tecktron/python-waitress/)

 [View on GitHub](https://github.com/Tecktron/docker-python-waitress)

 ## How to use